Bachelor of Science in Interdisciplinary (B.S.I.S)

 - A formal proposal written during the student’s enrollment in Introduction to Interdisciplinary Studies (IDS 2013), a three credit class.

 - Completion of a 45 hour thematic study with at least 36 of the hours completed in related upper-level courses (numbered 3000 or above).
-Thematic study courses must be completed with a minimum grade of C.
+Thematic study courses must be completed with a grade of "C" or higher.

 - Students must complete 6 hours of foreign language or cultural studies coursework.

-- Completion of 18 hours of Interdisciplinary Studies core coursework.
+- Completion of 18 hours of Interdisciplinary Studies core coursework with a grade of "C" or higher.